tikebalo/tikebalo.github.io/TEST_RESULTS.md

 - No automated tests could be executed as a result.

 See the terminal output chunk `9ae4f4` in the session log for details.

+- Re-tried installing backend dependencies after implementing the full backend feature set (`pip install -r backend/requirements.txt`).
+- The request again failed due to the proxy blocking access to PyPI (HTTP 403), preventing test execution.
+- No automated tests were run for this iteration.

+See terminal output chunk `63bcda` for the repeated failure.